solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 updating project environment variables instead of global environment variable configuration.

 1. Log into the Azure Portal.

+2. Search for Marketplace.

-Search for and create Azure Web App + Database resources in the Marketplace.
+3. While in the Marketplace, search for and create Azure Web App + Database resources in the Marketplace.

     -   Select the Marketplace button.